heroku/l2meter/README.md

 # => my-url="https://user:redacted@example.com"
 ```

+Note that returning nil value will make l2meter omit the field completely.

 ## Silence

 There's a way to temporary silence the log emitter.
 This might be userful for